aaronpowell/aaronpowell.github.io/src/content/posts/2022-08-01-graphql-on-azure-part-9-rest-to-graphql.md

 series_title = "REST to GraphQL"
 +++

-Throughout this series we've been exploring many different aspects of using GraphQL in Azure but it's always been from the perspective of creating a new API, and while there's a certain class of problems which support you starting from scratch, it's not uncommon to have an existing API that you're bound to, and in that case, GraphQL might not be as easy to tackle.
+Throughout this series we've been exploring many different aspects of using GraphQL in Azure, but it's always been from the perspective of creating a new API.
+While there are a certain class of problems which support you starting from scratch, it's not uncommon to have an existing API that you're bound to, and in that case, GraphQL might not be as easy to tackle.

 Here's a scenario that I want to put forth, you've got an existing API, maybe it's REST, maybe it's a bespoke HTTP API, none the less you're building a new client in which you want to consume the endpoint as GraphQL.
 We could go down the path of creating an Apollo Server and using the [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/data/data-sources/#restdatasource-reference), or using HotChocolate's [REST support](https://chillicream.com/docs/hotchocolate/fetching-data/fetching-from-rest), but for both of these approaches we're having to write our own server and deploy some new infrastructure to run it.